Closure as a Choice

 & Stay Alive"] style A fill:#3d3d5c,stroke:#f5f1e8,color:#f5f1e8 style B fill:#8b6f47,stroke:#f5f1e8,stroke-width:3px,color:#f5f1e8 style E fill:#c9964f,stroke:#f5f1e8,stroke-width:2px,color:#f5f1e8 style F fill:#2a2a28,stroke:#f5f1e8,color:#f5f1e8

-Musicians know this intimately.
-When do you stop recording?
+Musicians know this.
 When is a song done?
-Technically, you could keep recording takes forever, keep remixing forever, keep tweaking the EQ forever.
-But at some point, you have to decide: this version, right now, is the one.
-It’s not perfect.
-There are things you’d change given infinite time.
-But the act of closure—saying “finished” even though it’s not really—is what makes a song a song rather than an infinite process.
+You could keep recording takes forever.
+But the act of closure — saying “finished” even though it’s not really — is what makes a song a song rather than an infinite process.

 The Metaclosure Problem

-Lawson points out a paradox: we all rely on closures, but we rarely admit it.
-We pretend our explanations are complete when we know they’re not.
-We pretend the song is perfect when we know it’s compromised.
+Lawson’s paradox: we rely on closures but rarely admit it.
+We pretend our explanations are complete.
 The lie is thinking you’ve reached bedrock when you’ve just agreed to stop digging.

 The gap where you see the choice happening — that’s where the life gets in.